The universal Mumford curve, and its abelian differentials and periods in arithmetic formal geometry

-It is shown in \cite[Section 3]{I2} and \cite[1.4]{I3} (see also \cite[Section 2]{IhN} when $\Delta$ is trivalent and has no loop) that for any stable graph $\Delta$, there exists a stable pointed curve $C_{\Delta}$ of genus $g$ over $A_{\Delta}$ which satisfies the following properties:
+It is shown in \cite[Section 3]{I1} and \cite[1.4]{I2} (see also \cite[Section 2]{IhN} when $\Delta$ is trivalent and has no loop) that for any stable graph $\Delta$ of $(g, n)$-type, there exists a stable $n$-marked curve $C_{\Delta}$ of genus $g$ over $A_{\Delta}$ which satisfy the following properties:

 \begin{itemize}